nazarovsa/csharp-zero-allocation/src/Generation/README.md

 # Lottery ticket generation

 Consider a lottery where you should guess order of ten numbers.
-We will generate predefined tickets for that lottery and write them into file.
+We will generate ticket's combinations for that lottery.

 ## Projects